-The Company's Robert Half Finance & Accounting division specializes in the placement of full-time accounting, financial, tax and banking personnel.
+Established in 1948, the Company's first division and specialized recruitment pioneer Robert Half Finance & Accounting specializes in the placement of full-time accounting, financial, tax and accounting operations personnel.
 Fees for successful placements are paid only by the employer and are generally a percentage of the new employee's annual compensation.
 No fee for placement services is charged to employment candidates.